quibbious/SlowPaceNote/README.md

 ## Optimizations

 There is  a one-file DEV version.
-It's very lazy, and recommended for people that dont know the ins and outs of pacenotes.
+It's sluggish, and not recommended for people who don't know the ins and outs of pace notes.

 ## License